CherryLend/cherrylend-v2-spec/README.md

   tx_id: TransactionId,
 }
 ```
-The filter map function will only construct a ValidateLoanInfo data from the output UTxO if the following datum are valid.
+The filter map function will only return a constructed ValidateLoanInfo if the following datum values are valid.
 * Lend time is within the transaction validity range
 * The total loan amount is equal to the total loan amount we got from the inputs
 * The total interest amount is equal to the total interest amount we got from the inputs
 * The transaction id in the datum is equal to the current transaction

-##### Quick Code Walkthrough
+#### Quick Code Walkthrough
 Grab all inputs from the validator that are being spent
 ```
 let inputs_from_script_validator: List<Input> = get_inputs_from_script()